-Unsecured personal loans can provide a reliable option for paying for car repair.
-They are also called signature loans, because by signing, you agree to pay back the loan.
-You can apply for a personal loan at a bank or credit union, but online lenders tend to pay more quickly.
-You’ll often get an answer within minutes or hours, rather than days, which is important when your car doesn’t work.
+Unsecured personal loans are a reliable option for paying for car repair.
+You can apply for a personal loan at a bank or credit union, but online lenders tend to provide funds more quickly.
+You’ll often get an answer within minutes or hours, which will help if you need your car fixed right away.

-The interest rates are usually fixed with unsecured personal loans.
-This is a good thing, because that means your payment amount won’t ever change.
-Such loans are also often for two to three year payoff periods, which makes it easier to fit the payment into your budget.
+Loan terms often span two to three years, which makes for lower monthly payments.
 Remember, though, the longer you take to pay off the loan, the more interest you’ll pay on your car repair loan over time.

 Pros: Online lenders could offer you fewer fees and more competitive rates than savings and loans and credit unions.
 Funding is generally quick, which helps when your car doesn’t work.
-No collateral is required to apply for an unsecured personal loan.
+Long loan terms can make it easier to afford your monthly payments.

 How it works

-If you need cash fast so you can get your car fixed and get to work, a pawn shop loan may be a good option.
-Such a loan is quick and easy to get.
-You bring an item or items of value into a pawn shop and they appraise your valuables and give you a loan immediately based on the value of the items.
+If you need cash fast, a pawn shop loan may be a good option.
+These loans are quick and easy to get.
+You bring an item or items of value into a pawn shop; they appraise your valuables and give you a loan immediately based on the value of the items.

 How it works

-If you have no other option and must get your car fixed, you can apply for a high-interest rate loan, such as a payday/cash advance or a title loan.
-It’s best that you only resort to these loans when you have no other choice.
-These loan types feature extremely high interest rates that can trap you in an unending, expensive cycle of trying to pay off the loan.
+If you have no other option, you can apply for a payday loan or a title loan.
+These loan types feature extremely high-interest rates that can trap you in an unending, expensive cycle of trying to pay off the loan.
 As such, they should be an absolute last resort.

-Payday loans, which are sometimes called cash advance loans, give you the opportunity to borrow on your next paycheck.
+Payday loans, also called cash advance loans, let you borrow money from your next paycheck.
 The interest rates on such loans can run from 210% to 782% APR, with an average of 300% to 500% APR.
 Fail to repay a payday loan within 14 days, and the lender will roll the loan over, refinance it and add additional interest and fees.

 With a car title loan, you use your car as collateral.
-They are short-term, high interest loans charging an average of 300% APR.
-You can borrow based on 25% to 50% of the value of your car at the time as determined with Kelley Blue Book by an auto expert who works for the car title loan company.
-Fail to pay the loan off in time and the lender rolls the loan over, adding more interest and additional fees.
+They are short-term, high-interest loans charging an average of 300% APR.
+You can borrow 25% to 50% of the value of your car.
+Fail to pay this loan off and the loan rolls over, with additional interest and fees.
 If you don’t keep up with the payments, which can become expensive, the lender will sell your car, which would make the repairs a wasted expense.

-Pros: High-interest rate loans are possible if you have bad credit.
+Pros: High-interest rate loans are an option even if you have bad credit.
 You get the money instantly once approved.

-Cons: Interest rates with these loans are extremely high.
-It’s very easy to get stuck in a payback cycle that results in increasing interest and fees that could add up to enough money for a down payment on a new car.
-With a title loan, you could even lose the car you just had repaired.
-Unless you have a collectible or desirable car, there’s a chance that you won’t be able to get a car title loan if your car isn’t working.
+Cons: Interest rates with these loans are prohibitively high.
+It’s very easy to get stuck in a payback cycle.
+With a title loan, you could even lose the car you just paid to repair.
+Unless you have a collectible or desirable car, there’s a chance that you won’t be able to get a car title loan on a malfunctioning vehicle.